 4. Ice Age: The Dawn of the Dinosaurs (2009)

 After the first two movies, it was interesting to anticipate what they would add next in the franchise.
 Of course, they brought in dinosaurs.
 And above all, they brought Buck, the dinosaur hunting weasel who becomes a part of the group.
-I, personally, believe that Buck was the last interesting and fun character that they came up with.
+I, personally, believe that Buck was the least interesting and fun character that they came up with.
 After him, nothing seemed new.
 And that’s why I liked this film.
-When Sid, unintentionally, steals and adopts the eggs of a dinosaur, he is kidnapped by their mother and taken underground where another world, full of dinosaurs, exists.
-In order to find Sid, Manny and Diego, now joined by Ellie, Crash and Eddie enter the world of the dinosaurs.
+When Sid unintentionally steals and adopts the eggs of a dinosaur, he is kidnapped by their mother and taken underground where another world, full of dinosaurs, exists.
+In order to find Sid, Manny and Diego, now joined by Ellie, Crash, and Eddie, enter the world of the dinosaurs.
 Meanwhile, Scrat continues on his quest for the acorn.

 Read More: All Spider-Man Movies, Ranked

 3. No Time for Nuts (2006)

 If there is anything better than watching Manny, Sid and Diego embark on an adventure to save something (a human, the world, themselves!), it is Scrat.
 From the very first scene in ‘Ice Age,’ we were introduced to a saber-toothed squirrel that had found the one true love of his life, the only thing that he ever wanted.
 In the first two films, we watched him go to great lengths, fighting rather dangerous creatures and creating havoc that landed the world in a ton of trouble, all just so he could that one elusive acorn!